 Individual Species Accounts

-Each species has its own page, or rather series of pages, that cover the bird in amazing detail, these pages contain the obvious classic photos of the bird, but as well as that they contain some really useful images showing under tail shots (a view most people will have of the bird, so an ideal identification feature), but there are also many additional shots of the bird in varying poses and views, as well as an excellent feature highlighting “Distinctive Views” parts of the bird you might catch a glimpse of, this really is ground breaking stuff.
+Each species has its own page, or rather series of pages, that cover the bird in amazing detail.
+These pages contain the obvious classic photos of the bird, but as well as that they contain some really useful images showing under tail shots (a view most people will have of the bird, so an ideal identification feature).
+As well as this there are also many additional shots of the bird in varying poses and views.
+And an excellent feature highlighting “Distinctive Views”.
+These are parts of the bird you might catch a glimpse of, this really is ground breaking stuff.